New Troop Leader

 Volunteer Manuals: Here are two key resources for volunteers: Volunteer Essentials and Safety Activity Checkpoints.

 Journeys: Learn more about the National Program Portfolio of Journeys.
 There are now three Journeys at each program level.
-Purchase your books today at Juliette’s Closet.
+Purchase your books today at Juliette’s Closet (see a preview of all Journey books).

 Girl’s Guide to Girl Scouting: Everyone knows that Girl Scouts have badges.
 But The Girl's Guide to Girl Scouting has more than just exciting, new badges for every age level.
 Purchase your books today at Juliette’s Closet.